 For those who still want to enjoy a meat dish on the Red Planet, Cannon predicts a range of insect meats, algae-based “meat,” and cultured meat products (made using animal cells) will be available.
 This will satisfy any desire for animal products without having billions of sentient creatures harmed and killed every day to produce them.
 An absence of animal agriculture will also spare the people on Mars from the resulting environmental damage as well as the spread of zoonotic diseases which can pass between animals and humans, like COVID-19.
 Imagine, a future with no pandemics!

 There’s even the possibility of making food out of thin air.
-The European Space Agency is working in partnership with start-up Solar Foods, to develop technology capable of producing edible protein out of nothing but carbon dioxide, water, electricity, and a small number of trace elements.
+The European Space Agency has collaborated with startup Solar Foods to develop technology capable of producing edible protein out of nothing but carbon dioxide, water, electricity, and a small number of trace elements.
 Innovation will truly be on the menu on Mars and, thankfully, animal abuse won’t be.

 A food system on Mars would need to ensure a sufficient quantity of nutritious food for all people because spending extended time in space can result in nutrient deficiencies.
 It will also be a crucial part of maintaining the psychological and physiological health of Martians.
 History shows us why: insufficient nutrition has derailed many exploration missions in the past.